Tim Conley

+Professional career

 Conley joined the PGA Tour in 1993, earning his card through qualifying school.
 He did not perform well on Tour in his rookie year but he did win the Nike Knoxville Open on the Nationwide Tour.
 In 1994 he played on the Nationwide Tour full-time and recorded a runner up finish but only made 7 of 21 cuts.
 He continued to play on the Nationwide Tour and won the Nike Gateway Classic in 1996 in a playoff.

-He returned to the PGA Tour in 1998, earning his card through qualifying school.
+Conley returned to the PGA Tour in 1998, earning his card through qualifying school.
 He had another poor year on Tour but did finish 5th at the FedEx St. Jude Classic, his best finish on the PGA Tour of his career.
-He returned to the Nationwide Tour in 1999 where he would play until 2000.
+Conley returned to the Nationwide Tour in 1999 where he would play until 2000.
 He played in a limited number of events until 2007 when he joined the Champions Tour.
 He finished 83rd on the money list in his rookie year on Tour, missing only one cut in 13 events.
 He played in fewer events in 2008 and 2009 and has not played on the Tour since.